Haek82/Smart_IP_Comissioning_Tool/README.md

 <h3>NOTE !</h3>
 Excel file can not be open during the time program writes to master list.

+Tested with firmware version 44x0-1.1.11-202007021238, problems with earlier firmware versions due to constant development of API.

 Binary releases can be found on the <a href="https://github.com/Haek82/Smart_IP_Comissioning_Tool/releases">releases</a> page